ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ### Training Records

 Training activities are documented by placing a record of the training as a document stored in the corporate Email system, under the user ID of the employee's supervisor.

-## Reference: 21 CFR Section 820.25 Personnel

-* General.
-Each manufacturer shall have sufficient personnel with the necessary education, background, training, and experience to assure that all activities required by this part are correctly performed.

-* Training.
-Each manufacturer shall establish procedures for identifying training needs and ensure that all personnel are trained to adequately perform their assigned responsibilities.
-Training shall be documented.

-* As part of their training, personnel shall be made aware of device defects which may occur from the improper performance of their specific jobs.

-* Personnel who perform verification and validation activities shall be made aware of defects and errors that may be encountered as part of their job functions.